julianbaltuttis/sia/posts/How to use Vuejs logger.md

 ---
 title:          "Logging in Vue projects using Vuejs logger"
+description:    "Use logging features for improved coding and debugging in a Vue Project."
+author:         "ChatGPT"
+image:          "../assets/dark.jpg"
+date:           29 Jun 23
 categories:
   - "Vue"
   - "Logging"